WTFAcademy/WTF-Ethers/en/23_Frontrun/readme.md

 ```

 To simplify the testing environment, we will deploy the above contract on the local test network, foundry, and then monitor the pending transactions in the mempool to filter out qualifying transactions for front-running.

-If you're not familiar with `foundry`, you can read the [Foundry Tutorial in WTF Solidity](https://github.com/AmazingAng/WTF-Solidity/blob/main/Topics/Tools/TOOL07_Foundry/readme.md).
+First, you need to install foundry, check [Installation Guide](https://book.getfoundry.sh/getting-started/installation).
 Once you have installed foundry, you can start the local test network by running the following command in the command line:

 ```shell
 anvil